Find Date Outliers

 Insights:

-1. Work with the data team to correct or remove the 847 records with placeholder dates
+1. Correct or remove the records with placeholder dates

-This validation saved you from drawing incorrect conclusions about invoice processing times and approval patterns based on corrupted date data.
+This validation saves you from drawing incorrect conclusions about invoice processing times based on corrupted date data.

 Example 2: Detecting System Clock Issues